JohannFaustVIII/SpringCloudPlayground/NOTES.md

 executed (no matter if result is cached or not) and caches its result.
 - `@CacheEvict` - the annotation tells "this method remove from a resource and has to remove from cache", so the method is always executed and cached objects (if exist) are removed (based on a key, cache name etc.).

+## How multiple cache names work for the same method?

+Based on local testing.

+For `@Cacheable`, it looks like it checks each cache name for a value.
+If the value exists, it is returned, otherwise, check next cache name.
+If none of cache names contain a result, the annotated method is executed, and the result is put in all declared cache names.

+Sooo...
+If there are two cache names, and method is executed - the result is put in all of them.
+If the method is called again, the result will be returned from the first cache name.
+If the second cache name is updated, but the value is in the first one, the first cache name's value is going to be returned.
+Only evict of the first cache name will cause to read value from the second cache name.